hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 One caveat of the suspend-on-failure feature is that the latest snapshot is not a "failure snapshot."
 Jet can't take a full snapshot right at the moment of the failure, because its processors can produce accurate snapshots only when in a healthy state.
-Instead Jet simply keeps the latest periodic snapshot it created.
+Instead, Jet simply keeps the latest periodic snapshot it created.
 Even so, the recovery procedure preserves the at-least-once guarantee.

-You can find more information on the topic in the feature's design document, for example, how clients that have submitted the job can [discover if it got suspended this way](../design-docs/012-improved-job-resilience#notifying-the-client).